Grown-Up Egg Hunt 2019

 Benefitting Kids on the Block

-If you look closely, so many of the programs we love to become involved with have helping kids at the heart of them.
-The grown-up Easter egg hunt has a 21-and-up policy, but don’t let us fool you – it’s all about the non-profit Kids on the Block.
+The Grown-Up Egg Hunt has a 21-and-up policy, but don’t let us fool you – it’s all about the non-profit Kids on the Block.
 Bowling Green is lucky to be able to claim South Central Kentucky Kids on the Block as our own.
 Part of an international organization, our local chapter stretches far beyond the borders of the Barren River Area.
 Annually, puppeteers perform roughly 340 times in over 18 counties across the state of Kentucky, tackling tough subjects that include bullying, abuse, divorce, and physical and mental challenges.

 As Kids on the Block looks to a new school year full of new challenges, continued support is always appreciated.
 To learn more about their mission and see a calendar of their upcoming events, visit the link listed below, or find them on Facebook.